Documentation

 The exact controls vary slightly by workspace, but the common actions are:

-• Connect: bind the selected device to the active workspace session
+• click a device card: bind (connect) that device to the active workspace session

 • Info: show basic device identity and state

 Pairing matters mostly in the browser build.
-In the desktop build, access is generally handled by the app runtime rather than a browser permission prompt.
+In the desktop build, devices are auto-discovered by the app runtime rather than through a browser permission prompt.

 Why a device may be visible in one workspace only